 Dyacon weather stations and features have been specifically configured to serve aviation applications.
 They are found in remote areas of the world, serving aviation in Myanmar, Lesotho, Alaska, Texas, Idaho, Virginia, and many more locations.

-The following guide describes the features and use of Dyacon weather stations for aviation users.
+The following pilot guide for weather monitoring describes the features and use of Dyacon weather stations for aviation users.

 Note: If you have suggestions, corrections, or recommendations for this guide, please contact .

 Dyacon weather stations can be fully autonomous, cable-connected, or both.

 They operate in remote and rural areas where there may be no power or data infrastructure.
 A solar panel and internal battery supply the necessary power year round.
 The embedded cell phone sends real-time data to the web portal.
 It also has SMS text message capability.
 These features will be described in more detail in the following sections.